varun6121990/FilecontentSearching/README.md

 Inputs required -> Options (1,2,3) = denotes the type of reader and FileName with its full path.

-**For file path -> since i was working on macbook, path structure is different when compared to windows.
-Please follow windows file path syntax if using windows machine**

 ## Sample input and output:

 **Note: To see the output, first enable the log statement in any one of the reader class.
 By default output log statement will be commented**